 1. Introduction to IELTS Listening Map/Diagram/Plan/Flowchart Labelling Questions

-Out of four sections, Map/Diagram/Plan/Flowchart Labelling Questions are likely to appear in Section 2 that is considered to be one of the most challenging sections in the Listening test.
+Out of four sections, IELTS Listening Map/Diagram/Plan/Flowchart Labelling Questions are likely to appear in part 2 that is considered to be one of the most challenging sections in the Listening test.

 You will be provided a map (e.g. proposed changes to a place)